Skip to main content

 +

-After the 2024 NAR settlement, offering a buyer's agent commission is no longer a mandatory MLS field — but it is still a strategic decision.
-In Florida's competitive buyer markets, buyer's agents represent roughly 85–90% of qualified buyers.
-If you offer no buyer's agent commission in your MLS listing, some agents will steer clients toward competing listings.
-Many experienced FSBO sellers in Florida still offer 2–2.5% to buyer's agents in the MLS to maximize their buyer pool.
-The alternative is to price your home attractively enough that buyers waive representation or negotiate the commission directly.
-Either approach can work — the key is being intentional about it rather than defaulting to zero and wondering why showing traffic is low.
+After the 2024 NAR settlement, offering a buyer's agent commission is no longer a mandatory MLS field — but it remains a strategic decision.
+Buyer's agents represent roughly 85–90% of qualified buyers in Florida.
+Many experienced FSBO sellers still offer 2–2.5% to buyer's agents to maximize their buyer pool.
+The alternative is pricing attractively enough that buyers waive representation or negotiate the commission directly.
+Either approach can work — the key is being intentional rather than defaulting to zero and wondering why showing traffic is low.

 When does a cash offer make more sense than selling FSBO?